goliatone/go-cms/docs/CMS_IMP.md

 - Supply definitions from a backing store (database, files, API) by implementing `interfaces.WorkflowDefinitionStore` and wiring it through `di.WithWorkflowDefinitionStore`.
 Store-provided definitions override configuration entries when entity types collide.
 - Transition guards are prepared for authorisation callbacks via the placeholder `interfaces.WorkflowAuthorizer`; custom engines can adopt the interface ahead of Phase 5 security work.

+#### Data Migration Considerations

+1. **Inventory legacy statuses** – run a quick report against the `pages` (and `contents`, if applicable) table to list distinct `status` values.
+Normalise them with `domain.NormalizeWorkflowState` in a scratch script to confirm they collapse to the expected enum (`draft`, `published`, `scheduled`, `archived`, etc.).
+2. **Clean inconsistent data** – trim whitespace and lower-case persisted statuses before enabling the engine.
+For relational stores, a one-off update such as `UPDATE pages SET status = LOWER(TRIM(status))` keeps values compatible with the enum adapters.
+3. **Review scheduled entries** – ensure records with a `"scheduled"` status also carry a non-null `publish_on`.
+The simple engine treats missing timestamps as validation errors, so correct or cancel those jobs ahead of the switch.
+4. **Backfill workflow metadata** – if you plan to seed richer workflows, preload definitions into `cfg.Workflow.Definitions` (or your `WorkflowDefinitionStore`) and run `module.WorkflowEngine().RegisterWorkflow(...)` in a maintenance window so the new state machine is active before requests hit the services.
+5. **Dry-run validation** – execute `/Users/goliatone/.g/go/bin/go test ./internal/workflow/... ./internal/pages/...` against a staging copy to verify transitions succeed with the migrated data.
+For production data sets, run a read-only publish simulation (for example, invoking `PageService.PublishDraft` on representative records) in a staging environment to confirm the engine returns the expected states.
+6. **Cutover safeguards** – enable `cfg.Workflow.Enabled` and deploy behind a feature flag.
+Monitor audit/event hooks (see `WorkflowResult.Events`) so custom dashboards or log pipelines confirm transitions occur as expected.
+Keep the legacy status list handy in case you must toggle the feature off; the enum adapters continue to map new engine states back to persisted strings, so fallback simply bypasses the engine.

 ### Template Context Reference

 Template authors receive a strongly-typed payload defined in `internal/generator/render.go`: